dhershman1/octoris/notes/router-refactor.md

 So for the router overload I currently have an idea that may or may not work but also may contribute to complexity.

-> NOTE: The response methods are in debate of if they should be a part of the context object or not
+> NOTE: The response methods are in debate of if they should be a part of the context object or not (see below)

 ```js
 const octoris = require('octoris')